Importing a TMX File

 importSettings.ExistingTUsUpdateMode = ImportSettings.TUUpdateMode.Overwrite;

-Adding only the plain text information gives you the chance to start 'fresh' with existing linguistic content.
-Another use case: in the past, your source documentation was created in Microsoft Word 2000 (RTF), however, now you have switched to XML.
-The inline tags of those two formats are likely to be very different.
-You therefore want to strip all the old tags from the RTF-based format to handle current and future XML files more efficiently.
+Importing plain text also lets you start fresh with existing linguistic content.
+For example, if your source documentation moved from Microsoft Word 2000 (RTF) to XML, the inline tags in those formats are likely to differ.
+Stripping the old tags helps you handle the current and future XML files more efficiently.

 importSettings.PlainText = false;